A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Introduction

 \section{Introduction}

-Supervised deep neural networks require large amounts of accurately annotated data~\cite{russakovsky2015imagenet,szegedy2017inception,li2020unified}.
-Sequential multi-output tasks, in particular, demand that the neural network makes multiple predictions at each time-step within an input sequence.
-Given this requirement, the effort to label data grows rapidly, exceeding what is practically feasible, as each individual time-step and every output category necessitates precise and consistent labelling.
-Therefore, the reliance on purely human-generated labels establishes a substantial constraint on the scalability of such systems.
+Supervised training of deep neural networks requires large amounts of accurately annotated data~\cite{russakovsky2015imagenet,szegedy2017inception,li2020unified}.
+A particularly challenging scenario arises when training for sequential multi-output tasks.
+In this case, the neural network is required to generate multiple predictions simultaneously, one for each output category, at every time step throughout an input sequence.
+Consequently, the labelling effort increases rapidly, becoming impractical as the demand for precise and consistent labelling across each time step and output category intensifies.
+Therefore, a heavy dependence on human-generated labels poses significant limitations on the scalability of such systems.

 A prominent example of a sequential multi-output label task for which this bottleneck is evident is dialogue belief tracking.
 A dialogue belief tracker is one of the core components of a dialogue system, tasked with inferring the goal of the user at every turn~\citep{young2007his}.
 Current state-of-the-art trackers are based on deep neural network models~\citep{lin2021t5dst,vanniekerk2021setsumbt,heck2022trippier}.
 These models outperform traditional Bayesian network-based belief trackers~\cite{young2010hidden, thomson2010bayesian}.
-However, it is evident that these neural belief trackers are greatly hindered by the lack of adequate training data.
+However, neural belief trackers are greatly hindered by the lack of adequate training data.
 Real-world conversations, even those pertaining to a specific task-oriented domain, are extremely diverse.
 They encompass a broad spectrum of user objectives, natural language variations, and the overall dynamic nature of human conversation.
-While there are many sources for dialogue data, such as call centres or virtual personal assistants, labelled dialogue data is scarce and several orders of magnitude smaller than, say, data for speech recognition~\cite{panayotov2015librispeech} or translation~\citep{bojar2017wmt17}.
+While there are many sources for dialogue data, such as logs of call centres or virtual personal assistants, \emph{labelled} dialogue data is scarce~\citep{vukovic-etal-2022-dialogue} and several orders of magnitude smaller than, say, data for speech recognition~\citep{panayotov2015librispeech} or translation~\citep{bojar2017wmt17}.
 Although zero-shot trackers do not require large amounts of labelled data, they typically underperform compared to supervised models that are trained on accurately labelled datasets~\citep{heck2023chatgptdst}.